 Brandjacking: prevention better than cure

 It is now a well-established practice for many brand owners to secure registered trade mark protection, at least in their key territories of business.
-Indeed, it has also become standard practice to register various domain names incorporating those trade marks and/or close variations.
+Indeed, it has also become standard practice when implementing a brand protection strategy to register various domain names incorporating those trade marks and/or close variations.
 However, it is less common for brand owners to register trade marks or company names as so called usernames on social media websites, despite the increasing threat that is posed by failing to do so.
 Perhaps in time, this will also become standard practice; however, in the meantime, there is a very real prospect of rights being effectively hijacked and, if nothing can be done to stop this, litigation ensuing.

 Social media has taken the world by storm and people use it not just as a way of connecting with others and socialising online, but also to interact with brands.
 Many well-known brands are now found online, particularly by younger consumers, simply by searching on popular social media websites, such as Facebook or Twitter.